losol/positor/readme.txt

 == Frequently Asked Questions ==

-= Where can i find the source code and sass files? =
+= Where can I find the source code and sass files? =

 Positor and it´s full source code is available at [GitHub](https://github.com/losol/positor).

 == Changelog ==